PennockTech/tabular/Overview.md

 interface.
 This allows the core type to be embedded in the wrapper/display objects and for those to satisfy the table interface, thus being tables themselves.
 Rows and cells are not interfaces.
 The core public type for a table is, imaginatively, `*ATable`.

-Callers are advised to use the `Table` interface, if they need to care about a non-inferred type.
+Callers doing simple table usage should import the `auto` sub-package and use the `RenderTable` interface type, or use tabular's code `Table` interface (which is part of `RenderTable`).

 A table consists of rows of cells and some metadata.
 The metadata includes virtual columns, allowing for addressing by column too.
 Columns are